cert-manager/website/content/docs/configuration/venafi.md

 #### Username / Password Authentication

-NOTE: cert-manager uses the deprecated "API key WebSDK authentication" for authenticating with a username and password.
+NOTE: cert-manager uses the deprecated "API key Web SDK authentication" for authenticating with a username and password.
 Because cert-manager has not been updated to use the newer authentication, it will become necessary for you to request a license key to Venafi's customer service in order to continue using